Sersi: Lost in the Ultraverse

-Now completely under the Ego Gem's control, Sersi became aware of the Grandmaster's presence in the Ultraverse.
-This Elder of the Universe had journeyed to the Ultraverse in an attempt to obtain the Mind Gem.
-Realizing the opportunity, the Ego Gem forced the Grandmaster to carry out its bidding.
-The Grandmaster approached Loki, and proposed a game.
-If he won, the Grandmaster would be given the Mind Gem.
-If Loki won, he would be told the location of the Ego Gem.
-The game was called Worlds and Warriors, a simplified version of an Earth card game.
-Instead of cards, however, actual heroes would be used.
-The Grandmaster had chosen the Avengers, while Loki had chosen Ultraforce.
-Members of each team were pitted against members of the other.
-The Avengers, for their part, were told it was to stop Loki, and to save the Black Knight, while the members of Ultraforce were told that the Avengers were part of an invading force.
-The various battles ended in stalemates, and Loki claimed victory.
+Sersi and Black Knight are transported to the Ultraverse, with Sersi ending up in equatorial Africa and Black Knight in Miami.
+In the Ultraverse, Sersi is possessed by the spirit of one of the Infinity Gems, the Ego gem.
+Under the Ego Gem's control, Sersi learns that the Grandmaster had journeyed to the Ultraverse in an attempt to obtain the Mind Gem.
+The Grandmaster and Loki begin fighting for control of the Mind Gem, pitting the Avengers and Ultraforce against each other.
+The battles ended in a stalemate, and Loki claims victory.
 The Grandmaster, under the Ego Gem's will, revealed Sersi to Loki.
 She was able to separate him from the Gems before he could act.
 At this time, the Ego Gem released Sersi from its power.
-Reuniting with the six other Gems, they were rendered entirely sentient, anthropomorphizing into a cosmic being calling itself Nemesis.
+Reuniting with the six other Gems, they were rendered entirely sentient, becoming a cosmic being called Nemesis.

 Nemesis wanted to create a new world, and joined elements from both the Avengers' and Ultraforce's worlds to create an amalgam universe.
 There were too many conflicting elements though, and when Topaz of the Ultraverse made physical contact with Loki, elements from two wildly different continua, the structure snapped.
 In her panic, Nemesis teleported to the Ultra's Earth, and intended to continue creating there, even if it meant the destruction of the already present world.
 The six other Gems resisted her, as Nemesis lacked the controlling influence that was needed to unite them.
 The Avengers and Ultraforce joined forces to stop her.
 Creating a diversion, they attacked her together, allowing the Black Knight to get close enough to separate the Gems once more.
 In the resulting explosion, the Avengers were returned to the Marvel Universe Earth, while Ultraforce and the Black Knight returned to the Ultraverse.
 Sersi wandered in limbo until the Black Knight returned to her.